apomorphine hydrochloride hemihydrate

 You will usually be in hospital when you start using APOMINE Intermittent.
 It is recommended

-that you are given an anti-nausea drug (domperidone) for a few days, and that you
+that you are given anti-nausea tablets (domperidone) for a few days before starting

-called D-Mine® Pen, and not with a conventional syringe and needle that you may be familiar with.
+a conventional syringe and needle that you might be familiar with.

 You and/or your carers will be trained by hospital staff to recognise when and how